-From film productions to news crews, cloud access is such a powerful enabler of productivity that the demand for satellite connectivity as part of a blended all-IP solution is well justified, especially in remote areas.
+From film productions to news crews, access to the cloud is such a powerful enabler of productivity that the demand for satellite connectivity as part of a blended all-IP solution is well justified, even in remote areas.

-COVID-19 has also played a part in changing the production landscape, acting as a catalyst of sorts, as people had to innovate to remain productive.
+Covid-19 has also played a part in changing the production landscape, acting as a catalyst of sorts, as people had to innovate to remain productive.
 On the one hand this has boosted demand, subscriptions and the number of people using streaming services in general.
 However, it's not uncommon for this new influx of activity to cause congestion and overload terrestrial networks.
-Equally, the pandemic influenced outside broadcasting (OB) when the number of sports events, and other large, broadcasted gatherings were reduced.
+Equally the pandemic influenced outside broadcasting (OB) when the number of sports events, and other large, broadcasted gatherings were reduced.

-Three REMI options for production crews
+Three REMI Options for Production Crews

 While the world is still recovering and events are taking place once more, satellite has an important role in solving the remote production problem due to its inherent advantages.
 Delivering content to vast geological areas and to the four corners of the world, including the most remote places, means it can extend far beyond the reaches of any existing terrestrial network.
-High throughput satellites (HTS) simply compound these advantages, offering greater throughput at low latency while being more financially efficient.
+On top of this, the advent of High Throughput Satellites (HTS) simply compounds these advantages, offering greater throughput at low latency while being more financially efficient.
+Ultimately the ability to blend different technologies, including cellular, terrestrial and satellite - frequently presents the most attractive and versatile solution.
+When the situation calls for remote production either by a news crew or film company there are currently three main options to choose: